 Need Help?1300 659 540

-Sequential Compression Device (SCD) is a method of DVT prevention that improves blood flow in the legs.
-SCD's are shaped like sleeves that wrap around the legs and inflate with air one at a time.
-This imitates walking and helps prevent blood clots.
+Sequential Compression is a method of DVT prevention that improves blood flow in the legs.
+Sequential Compression Devices (SCDs) are shaped like sleeves that wrap around the legs and inflate one sleeve at a time.
+This imitates walking and helps to prevent blood clots.
 Sequential compression devices are used to reduce venous stasis and deep venous thrombosis after joint replacement.
 Thigh-length, calf-length, and foot compression devices were compared in using ultrasonography after unilateral knee arthroplasty.
 Simulated muscle activity via active ankle motion was also evaluated.
-Blood flow volume and velocity were recorded above and below the saphenous vein bifurcation, the division of the superficial and deep systems, allowing evaluation of each.
+Blood flow, volume, and velocity were recorded above and below the saphenous vein bifurcation, the division of the superficial and deep systems, allowing evaluation of each.